eclipse-vertx/vert.x/README.md

 ## Building

-Pre-requisites: ant, jruby, java 7
+Pre-requisites: ant, JRuby, Java 7

 Node.x is java 7+ only.
 We use the new async file IO, and extended file system API in Java 7.